-Despite these reforms, in November, an estimated 5 million people will be ineligible to vote in the Presidential election, including nearly 4 million of whom reside in the 35 states that still prohibit some combination of persons on probation, parole, and/or people who have completed their sentence from voting.
-In addition, the racial disparities in the criminal justice system translate into higher rates of disenfranchisement in communities of color, resulting in one of every eight adult black males being ineligible to vote.
+Despite these advancements more than 5 million citizens will be ineligible to vote in the midterm elections in November, including nearly 4 million who reside in the 35 states that still prohibit some combination of persons on probation, parole, and/or people who have completed their sentence from voting.
+Racial disparities in the criminal justice system also translate into higher rates of disenfranchisement in communities of color, resulting in one of every eight adult black males being ineligible to vote.

-Felony Disenfranchisement Policy Reforms, 1997-2008
+Felony Disenfranchisement Policy Reforms, 1997-2010

-State Reform ALABAMA Streamlined restoration for most persons upon completion of sentence (2003) CONNECTICUT Restored voting rights to persons on felony probation (2001), Repealed requirement to present proof of restoration in order to register (2006) DELAWARE Repealed lifetime disenfranchisement, replaced with five-year waiting period for persons convicted of most offenses (2000) FLORIDA Simplified clemency process (2004 & 2007), Adopted requirement for county jail officials to assist with rights restoration (2006) HAWAII Codified data sharing procedures regarding removal and restoration process (2006) IOWA Eliminated lifetime disenfranchisement law (2005) KENTUCKY Simplified restoration process (2001 & 2008); modified restoration process (2004, repealed in 2008) LOUISIANA Required Department of Public Safety and Corrections to provide notification of rights restoration process (2008) MARYLAND Repealed lifetime disenfranchisement laws (2002 & 2007) NEBRASKA Repealed lifetime disenfranchisement, replaced with two-year waiting period (2005) NEVADA Repealed five-year waiting period to restore rights (2001), Restored voting rights to persons convicted of first-time non-violent offense (2003) NEW MEXICO Repealed lifetime disenfranchisement law (2001), Codified data sharing procedures, certificate of completion provided after sentence (2005) NORTH CAROLINA Required state agencies to establish a process whereby individuals will be notified of their rights (2007) RHODE ISLAND Restored voting rights to persons on felony probation and parole (2006) TENNESSEE Streamlined restoration process for most persons upon completion of sentence (2006) TEXAS Repealed two-year waiting period to restore rights (1997) UTAH Clarified state law pertaining to federal and out-of-state convictions (2006) VIRGINIA Required notification of rights and restoration process by Department of Corrections (2000), Streamlined restoration process (2002) WYOMING Restored voting rights to persons convicted of first-time non-violent offense (2003)
+State Reform ALABAMA Streamlined restoration for most persons upon completion of sentence ALADAMA (2003) CONNECTICUT Restored voting rights to persons on felony probation (2001), Repealed CONNECTION requirement to present proof of restoration in order to register (2006) DELAWARE Repealed lifetime disenfranchisement, replaced with five-year waiting BEBAWAILE period for persons convicted of most offenses (2000) FLORIDA Simplified clemency process (2004 & 2007), Adopted requirement for Leinbri county jail officials to assist with rights restoration (2006) HAWAII Codified data sharing procedures regarding removal and restoration process (2006) IOWA Eliminated lifetime disenfranchisement law (2005) KENTUCKY Simplified restoration process (2001 & 2008), Restricted restoration KENTOCKI process (2004, amended in 2008) LOUISIANA Required Department of Public Safety and Corrections to provide LOUISIANA notification of rights restoration process (2008) MARYLAND Repealed lifetime disenfranchisement laws (2002 & 2007) NEBRASKA Repealed lifetime disenfranchisement, replaced with two-year waiting NEDIVASIVA period (2005) NEVADA Repealed five-year waiting period to restore rights (2001), Restored voting NEV/IS/ rights to persons convicted of first-time non-violent offense (2003) NEW JERSEY Established procedures requiring state criminal justice agencies to notify persons of their voting rights when released (2010) NEW MEXICO Repealed lifetime disenfranchisement law (2001), Codified data sharing procedures, certificate of completion provided after sentence (2005) NEW YORK Required criminal justice agencies to provide voting rights information to persons who are again eligible to vote after a felony conviction (2010) NORTH Required state agencies to establish a process whereby individuals will be CAROLINA notified of their rights (2007) RHODE ISLAND Restored voting rights to persons on felony probation and parole (2006) Established new procedures to provide training and develop voter SOUTH DAKOTA education curriculum to protect the voting rights of citizens with certain felony convictions (2010) TENNESSEE Streamlined restoration process for most persons upon completion of sentence (2006)

+TEXAS Repealed two-year waiting period to restore rights (1997) UTAH Clarified state law pertaining to federal and out-of-state convictions (2006) VIRGINIA Required notification of rights and restoration process by Department of Corrections (2000), Streamlined restoration process (2002), Decreased waiting period from three years to two years and established a 60-day deadline to process voting rights restoration applications (2010) WASHINGTON Restored voting rights for citizens who exit the criminal justice system but still have outstanding financial obligations (2009) WYOMING Restored voting rights to persons convicted of first-time non-violent offenses (2003)